 I believed in his photo.

-A Montana man who died years before I was born, Grandpa Lute came to life for me when a Life Magazine photographer took several pictures of him for a feature story on old-time cowboys in 1951, called “The Last Cowboys in America.”
+A Montana man who died years before I was born, Grandpa Lute came to life for me when a Life Magazine photographer took several pictures of him for a feature story on old-time cowboys in the 1950s, called “The Last Cowboys in America.”
 The photo I loved best of Grandpa Lute didn’t make it into the story, so Lute bought it from the photographer.
-A local bartender enlarged that photo into a giant-sized 5-by-8 poster; and for decades it hung in the Northern Bar in Hinsdale, Montana, where my mom and dad, relatives and other locals hung out.
+A local bartender enlarged that photo into a giant-sized five-by-six-foot poster; and for decades it hung in the Northern Bar in Hinsdale, Montana, where my mom and dad, relatives, and other locals hung out.

-Even at age 4, slouched next to my parents in a fake-leather bar booth with my feet dangling (no one checked i.d.s – why? everyone knew everyone) as they sipped their beers and I slurped my Coke, I’d tilt my small head upward to that big poster, my eyes mesmerized by his.
+Even at age four, slouched next to my parents in a fake leather bar booth (no one checked id cards – why? everyone knew everyone in this town of 200) as they sipped their beers and I slurped my Coke with my feet dangling, I’d tilt my small head upward to that big poster, my eyes mesmerized by his.
 That’s how I knew my grandpa: larger than life.

 A cheap drugstore frame enshrined my precious photo of this cigarette-danglin’, leathered man in his white cowboy hat, staring hard off-camera – at what? a horse? a campfire? a sunset? a road not taken?
 Perhaps it was all those cowboy things I wanted to believe he was.
 If Grandpa were alive, I wondered, what advice would he offer his adoring granddaughter?